ImKewal/marie_class_bot/README.md

 # marie_class_bot
 Telegram bot to get timetable classes and their meet links

+-This project requires following python modules installed:
+    # requests
+    # python-telegram-bot

+# configuring bot acc to you:

 -First of all add timetable in tt.txt in this format:
-  #First word of each line day.
+    # First word of each line == day.
-  #next 5 words separated with spaces indicating each subject code
+    # next words separated with spaces indicating each subject code

--now configure timetable.py according to the tt.txt
+-now configure semester.py according to the tt.txt
+    # sub-codes,
+    # subjects in same sequence of sub-codes and their meet links,
+    # class no (0 for before classes, 1-6 for 6 classes, 7 for after classes}),
+    # and change import_timetable() to make timetable dictionary {day_no:{class_no:[subject, "meetlink], [sub, "meetlink"], ...}, day_no: ...} here day_no = 1 for
+      Monday, 2 for Tuesday, ...
+6 for saturday.

+-change number of classes (noc) in Time.py/.day_of_week() for each day (0==sunday, ...
+6==saturday)

--insert bot token in the config.ini in place of <bot-token>
+-insert your bot token in the config.ini in place of <bot-token>

-crosscheck code to work with your timetable
+-crosscheck code to work with your timetable

-run classbot.py with python3

-This project requires following python modules installed:
-  -requests
-  -python-telegram-bot
+run classbot.py with python3 and viola your bot is running This bot will change timetable automatically as you replace tt.txt with new tt.txt timetable file.
+No need to restart bot.
+Please use update button to update current message timetables.

+refer to the commands.txt for the current supported commands